 We encourage you to give your foster children the opportunities to experience as much as possible.
 And going on holiday is a great way for them to feel like part of your family.
 Your Supervising Social Worker will need to give permission.
 It’s rare for them to turn down the offer, as it’s usually such a beneficial experience, but occasionally there’s a genuine reason why they cannot.
 Read more about what fostering is all about.

 Fostering can be fairly flexible, within reason.
 It depends on what the foster child needs, and what you want too.
-Some placements might be emergencies, so the foster child might only stay a night or two.
-Other short-term placements might be a few weeks or could actually go on indefinitely.
+Some children you foster might be emergencies, so the foster child might only stay a night or two.
+Other short-term foster care might be a few weeks or could actually go on indefinitely.
 Even though fostering is intended to be a temporary solution, a foster child could potentially stay with you for years, if it’s appropriate and you’re happy with that.
 (Some long-term foster children become members of your family and stay in touch for years.)
 Read more about how long a foster child might stay.

 Yes, a foster child will each need their own bedroom.
 Technically, babies and toddlers under the age of two years can sleep in the same bedroom as their main carer.
 However, for practical reasons, National Fostering Group requires all our foster carers to have a spare bedroom available for a foster child, regardless of their age.
 Read more about the reasons why a foster child needs their own room and the implied importance of safe spaces.